Avalanche send Bruins to 1st home regulation loss, 4-1

+“I guess Boston’s a special place.
+I like it,” said Cole, who made his NHL debut in the building on Nov.
+6, 2010.
+“We’ve had some success here in the past.
+That’s great team over there; a really, really good team.
+It’s a measuring-stick game for us.
+Now we have to keep moving forward.”

+Andre Burakovsky, Valeri Nichushkin and Gabriel Landeskog also scored for Colorado, which has won 11 of its last 14 games.
+The Avalanche posted their 11th win in their last 12 games in Boston, with their lone loss in the stretch coming in the last trip on Feb.
+10 last season.

-Francouz replaced starter Phillip Grubauer late in the first period.
+Francouz replaced starter Philipp Grubauer late in the first period.
 Grubauer left with an apparent injury after giving up a goal on four shots.

+“You don’t really have time to think,” Francouz said.
+“You just grab your stuff and all of a sudden you’re on the ice.”

+Avalanche coach Jared Bednar didn’t have an update on Grubauer after the game.

 Chris Wagner scored for Boston, which lost its second straight and first in regulation at home this season after going 12-0-5.
 The Bruins were the NHL’s last team without a regulation loss on home ice.

+“It’s a good run, but we’ll get right back at it on Monday,” Wagner said.

 The Bruins are also the first professional local team to lose at home since the Red Sox lost to the Baltimore Orioles on Sept.
-28. The Patriots are 5-0 at home this season, and the Celtics improved to 9-0 on Friday.
+28. The Patriots are 5-0 at home this season, and the Celtics improved to 9-0 at the same building — TD Garden — on Friday.
 (The Revolution won their last home game on Sept.
 29, and the Pride of the National Women’s Hockey League are 9-0 at home.)

 Jaroslav Halak had 16 saves for the Bruins.